mathiskakal/moonshot/documents/rexmax-specifications.md

 - Another Showstopper: The fact that it is an online-first tool, which is incompatible with the very unstable/slow network of the office, as listed in the constraints.

 > [!NOTE]
-> I could also mention [Retool](https://retool.com/) and [Google Appsheet](https://about.appsheet.com/home/) which are similar in the sense that they are online first, therefore won't be useful for us
+> I could also mention [Retool](https://retool.com/) and [Google Appsheet](https://about.appsheet.com/home/) which are similar in the sense that they are online first, therefore won't be useful to us

 ### 2. WinDev